microsoft/rushjs.io-website/pages/maintainer/build_cache.md

 https://docs.microsoft.com/en-us/azure/storage/common/storage-account-keys-manage?tabs=azure-portal)
 page for your storage account.

+For Amazon S3, this will be your AWS Access Key ID and AWS Secret Access Key separated by a colon, like this: `<AccessKeyID>:<SecretAccessKey>`.

 If your CI system uses a custom build orchestrator with Rush (for example [BuildXL](https://github.com/Microsoft/BuildXL)), the [rush write-build-cache]({% link pages/commands/rush_write-build-cache.md %}) command enables you to